OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 ![](/docs/images/3048587/5865480.png)

-See the [Extension Marketplace page](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks) for a description of the fields (or the [Octo.exe command-line options](/docs/home/api-and-integration/octo.exe-command-line/creating-releases.md) for more details).
+See theÂ [Extension Marketplace page](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks)Â for a description of the fields (or theÂ [Octo.exe command-line options](/docs/home/api-and-integration/octo.exe-command-line/creating-releases.md) for more details).

 Enabling the Include Changeset Comments and/or Include Work Items options will result in release notes which include deep-links into the TFS Work Items and Changesets.